PerforatedCNNs: Acceleration through Elimination of Redundant Convolutions: Experiments

 \subsection{Single layer results}

-We explore the speedup-error trade-off of the proposed perforation masks on the two bottleneck convolutional layers of AlexNet, conv2 and conv3, which consume 23.6\% and 24.3\% of the evaluation time on GPU, respectively.
-Conv2 is followed by a max-pooling, while conv3 is followed by another convolutional layer, meaning that the pooling structure perforation mask is only applicable to conv2.
-Figure \ref{fig:alexnet-single-layer} presents the results of this experiment.
-We see that impact perforation mask works best for conv2 layer, while grid mask performs very well for conv3.
-The standard deviation of results is small for all the perforation masks, with the exception of uniform mask for high speedups (where it is outperformed by the grid mask).
-The results are similar for both CPU and GPU, showing applicability of our method for both platforms.
-Note that if we consider the best perforation mask for each speedup value, then we see that conv2 layer is easier to accelerate than conv3 layer.
+We explore the speedup-error trade-off of the proposed perforation masks on the two bottleneck convolutional layers of AlexNet, conv2 and conv3, see fig. \ref{fig:alexnet-single-layer}.
+The pooling structure perforation mask is only applicable to the conv2 because it is directly followed by a max-pooling, whereas the conv3 is followed by another convolutional layer.
+We see that impact perforation mask works best for the conv2 layer while grid mask performs very well for conv3.
+The standard deviation of results is small for all the perforation masks, except the uniform mask for high speedups (where the grid mask outperforms it).
+The results are similar for both CPU and GPU, showing the applicability of our method for both platforms.
+Note that if we consider the best perforation mask for each speedup value, then we see that the conv2 layer is easier to accelerate than the conv3 layer.
 We observe this pattern in other experiments: layers immediately followed by a max-pooling are easier to accelerate than the layers followed by a convolutional layer.
 Additional results for NIN network are presented in appendix \ref{sec:single-layer-nin}.

-We compare our results to the previously published results on acceleration of AlexNet's conv2 in table \ref{table:conv2}.
-Measured by a commonly used metric, CPU acceleration achieved for the $1\%$ top-5 error increase, our method performs slightly worse than the state-of-the-art.
-However, perforation is complementary to those methods, since they are based on modifications of the filter kernel, while perforation exploits spatial redundancy of the output values.
-Motivated by the results of \citet{Lebedev15Fast} that the spatial support of conv2 convolutional kernel may be reduced with a small error increase, we reduce the kernel's spatial size from $5 \times 5$ to $3 \times 3$ and apply impact perforation mask.
-This leads to state-of-the-art $9.1\times$ acceleration for $1\%$ top-5 error increase.
-Using the more sophisticated method of \citet{Lebedev15Fast} to reduce the spatial support may lead to further improvements.
+We compare our results after fine-tuning to the previously published results on the acceleration of AlexNet's conv2 in table \ref{table:conv2}.
+Motivated by the results of \cite{Lebedev15Fast} that the spatial support of conv2 convolutional kernel may be reduced with a small error increase, we reduce the kernel's spatial size from $5 \times 5$ to $3 \times 3$ and apply the impact perforation mask.
+This leads to the $9.1\times$ acceleration for $1\%$ top-5 error increase.
+Using the more sophisticated method of \cite{Lebedev15Fast} to reduce the spatial support may lead to further improvements.